cabrerahector/wordpress-popular-posts/readme.txt

 There are a number of reasons that might explain why you are seeing this message: no one has seen or commented on your posts/pages since WordPress Popular Posts activation, you should give it some time; your current theme does not have the [wp_head()](http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks) tag in its &lt;head&gt; section, required by my plugin to keep track of what your visitors are viewing on your site; WordPress Popular Posts was unable to create the necessary DB tables to work, make sure your hosting has granted you permission to create / update / modify tables in the database; if you're using a caching plugin -such as W3 Total Cache- you need to clear its cache once right after installing/upgrading this plugin.

 = My current theme does not support widgets (booooo!).
 Can I show my most popular posts in any other way? = Yes, there are other choices: you can use the [wpp shortcode](https://github.com/cabrerahector/wordpress-popular-posts/wiki/1.-Using-WPP-on-posts-&-pages), which allows you to embed your popular listing directly in the content of your posts and/or pages; or you can use the [wpp_get_mostpopular() template tag](https://github.com/cabrerahector/wordpress-popular-posts/wiki/2.-Template-tags#wpp_get_mostpopular).
-Both options are highly customizable via parameters, check them out via *wp-admin > Settings > Wordpress Popular Posts > Parameters*.
+Both options are highly customizable via parameters, check them out via *wp-admin > Settings > WordPress Popular Posts > Parameters*.

-= WordPress Popular Posts is not counting my own visits, why? = By default, Wordpress Popular Posts won't count views generated by logged in users.
-If your blog requires readers to be logged in to access its contents (or just want WPP to count your own views) please go to *wp-admin > Settings > Wordpress Popular Posts > Tools* and set *Log views from* to *Everyone*.
+= WordPress Popular Posts is not counting my own visits, why? = By default, WordPress Popular Posts won't count views generated by logged in users.
+If your blog requires readers to be logged in to access its contents (or just want WPP to count your own views) please go to *wp-admin > Settings > WordPress Popular Posts > Tools* and set *Log views from* to *Everyone*.

+= How can I use my own HTML markup with your plugin? = If you're using the widget, simply activate the *Use custom HTML markup* option and set your desired configuration and *Content Tags* (see *wp-admin > Settings > WordPress Popular Posts > FAQ* for more); or if you're using the template tag / shortcode, use the *wpp_start*, *wpp_end* and *post_html* parameters (see *wp-admin > Settings > WordPress Popular Posts > Parameters* for more).

+A more advanced way to customize the HTML markup is via [WordPress filters](http://code.tutsplus.com/articles/the-beginners-guide-to-wordpress-actions-and-filters--wp-27373 "The Beginner's guide to WordPress actions and filters") by hooking into *wpp_custom_html* or *wpp_post*.
+For details, please check the [Filters page](https://github.com/cabrerahector/wordpress-popular-posts/wiki/Filters) on the Wiki.

+= Where can I find the list of parameters accepted by the wpp_get_mostpopular() template tag / [wpp] shortcode? = You can find it via *wp-admin > Settings > WordPress Popular Posts > Parameters*.

 = I'm unable to activate the "Display post thumbnail" option.
 Why? = Please check that either the [ImageMagick](http://www.php.net/manual/en/intro.imagick.php) or [GD](http://www.php.net/manual/en/intro.image.php) extension is installed and [enabled by your host](http://wordpress.org/support/topic/289778#post-1366038).